Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

-Deep learning has been widely used in the quality control of metagenomic assembly.
+Machine learning has been widely used in the quality control of metagenomic assembly.
 Many factors (e.g., sequencing errors, variable coverage, repetitive genomic regions, etc.) can produce misassemblies.
 For taxonomically novel genomic data, detecting misassemblies is very challenging due to the lack of closely related reference genomes.
-Deep learning methods can identify misassembled contigs in a reference-free manner.
-Representative methods include DeepMAsEd~\cite{mineeva2020deepmased} and ResMiCo~\cite{mineeva2023resmico}.
+Machine learning methods can identify misassembled contigs in a reference-free manner.
+Representative methods include DeepMAsEd~\cite{mineeva2020deepmased}, ResMiCo~\cite{mineeva2023resmico} CheckM2~\cite{chklovski2023checkm2}, and DeepCheck~\cite{wei2024deepcheck}.
 DeepMAsEd is based on CNN.
 Denote a contig as a sequence of nucleotides.
 At each position in the sequence, the concatenation of two types of information (raw sequence and read-count features) yields the input vector.
 To train and evaluate DeepMAsEd, one can generate a synthetic dataset of contigs, read counts, and binary assembly quality labels.
 As an extension of DeepMAsEd, ResMiCo is based on ResNet, a variant of CNN.
 The key feature of ResNet is the introduction of skip connections, which effectively solves the degradation problem of deep neural networks~\cite{he_deep_2016}.
 Compared to DeepMAsEd, ResMiCo leveraged a much more informative input vector computed from raw reads and contigs.
-Moreover, ResMiCo was trained on a very large and varied dataset.
-Through thorough validation, it was demonstrated that ResMiCo significantly outperforms other methods in accuracy, and the model remains robust when faced with novel taxonomic diversity and different assembly methods.
-We notice that both DeepMAsEd and ResMiCo used a carefully designed input vector.
+CheckM2 is a machine learning framework to predict genome quality of MAGs~\cite{chklovski2023checkm2}.
+CheckM2 uses both CNN and the gradient boosted (GB) decision tree for completeness prediction, and uses the GB model to predict contamination.
+Since CheckM2 employs two separate models to predict the completeness and contamination of MAGs, it may overlook the inherent correlation between these two tasks.
+DeepCheck is a multitasking deep learning framework based on ResNet and the attention mechanism to simultaneously predict MAG completeness and contamination~\cite{wei2024deepcheck}.
+We notice that those methods typically use a carefully designed input vector.
+For example, ResMiCO transforms raw reads and contigs into carefully selected positional features, such as coverage (number of reads aligned to position), number of single-nucleotide variants (SNVs), mean alignment score, etc. CheckM2 and DeepCheck calculate feature vectors from the genome properties of synthetic MAGs, e.g., the genome length, number of coding sequences and individual amino acid counts, as well as annotation of predicted proteins using KEGG (the Kyoto Encyclopedia of Genes and Genomes).
 It would be interesting to explore if we can use a more advanced deep learning architecture (e.g., the Transformer) or a hybrid learning approach (e.g., CNN + RNN) to directly deal with the raw sequence data, avoiding the manual design of the input vector.

 \phantomsection